BBhushan1/object_detection/README.md

-Pipeline for Person Detection, Classification, and Tracking
+Pipeline for Person Detection and Tracking

 1. Imports and Setup
 •	Purpose: Initialize the environment by importing the necessary libraries for deep learning, object detection, classification, and tracking.